utestpy/pytest-confluence-report/README.md

 ### Contributing

 I would highly appreciate any contribution and support.
-If you are interested to add your ideas into project please follow next simple steps:
+If you are interested to add your ideas into project please do the following simple steps:

-1. Clone the repository
+1. Clone the repository.
-2. Configure `git` for the first time after cloning with your `name` and `email`
+2. Configure `git` for the first time after cloning with your `name` and `email`.
-3. `pip install -r requirements.txt` to install all project dependencies
+3. `pip install -r requirements.txt` to install all project dependencies.
-4. `pip install -r requirements-dev.txt` to install all development project dependencies
+4. `pip install -r requirements-dev.txt` to install all development project dependencies.
-5. Create your feature branch (git checkout -b feature/fooBar)
+5. Create your feature branch (git checkout -b feature/fooBar).
-6. Commit your changes (git commit -am 'Add some fooBar')
+6. Commit your changes (git commit -am 'Add some fooBar').
-7. Push to the branch (git push origin feature/fooBar)
+7. Push to the branch (git push origin feature/fooBar).
-8. Create a new Pull Request
+8. Create a new Pull Request.

 ### What's next